 - Geai vert (French)

 - Cool Facts

-- The Central American and South American populations of the Green Jay are separated by 1,500 km (900 mi).
-The two different groups differ in color, calls, and habitat use, and may be different species.
+- The Central American and South American populations of the Green Jay are separated by 900 mi.
+The two different groups differ in color, calls, and habitat use, and they may be different species.
 The South American Green Jays are larger and have a crest in front of their eyes.

-- A Texas Green Jay flock consists of a breeding pair, the current year's nestlings, and one-year-old, non-breeding jays from the previous year's nest.
-The one-year-olds defend the territory, which aids the parents, but they are ejected from the family flock soon after the current year's nestlings have fledged.
+- A Texas Green Jay flock consists of a breeding pair, the current year's nestlings, and 1-year-old, nonbreeding jays from the previous year's nest.
+The 1-year-olds defend the territory, which aids the parents, but they are ejected from the family flock soon after the current year's nestlings have fledged.

 - In Colombia, the Green Jay retains offspring for several years, and those young help the parents raise more chicks.

 - The oldest recorded Green Jay was at least 11 years, 7 months old, and lived in Texas.